2022–23 Exeter City F.C. season

-The 2022–23 season is the 121st season in the existence of Exeter City Football Club and the club's first season in the League One since the 2011–12 season following their promotion in the previous season.
+The 2022–23 season was the 121st season in the existence of Exeter City Football Club and the club's first season in the League One since the 2011–12 season following their promotion in the previous season.
 In addition to the league, they also competed in the 2022–23 EFL Cup, being eliminated in the second round by Gillingham, and the 2022–23 EFL Trophy, failing to qualify from the group stage.
-The team is also competing in the 2022–23 FA Cup, being eliminated in the second round by Oxford United.
+The team also competed in the 2022–23 FA Cup, being eliminated in the second round by Oxford United.